Associate Degree in Accounting

 Our Associate of Applied Science degree curriculum* with an Accounting concentration prepares you for a variety of accounting career opportunities in private, government, and not-for-profit organizations with an education for working professionals with a bilingual education program.
 You will graduate with a solid academic foundation and a dual language education in accounting principles as well as business problem-solving and business communication skills.
+Our program offers an online accounting associates degree option, making it flexible for nontraditional students who need to balance work, life, and education.

-Associates Degree in Accounting Overview
+Associate Degree in Accounting Overview

 Our associates in accounting gives you a solid foundation in skills that can be applied to jobs in and out of accounting, following our academic catalog’s use of the bilingual methodology in higher education.